robOcity/ai-course/week-1-introducing-ai.md

         1. about_control_statements.py

         1. about_statements.py

+    1. Helpful resources

+        1. [PyToLearn](http://pytolearn.csd.auth.gr/index.html) -- Introductory Python tutorial focused on data science and statistics

+        1. [Scipy Lecture Notes](http://www.scipy-lectures.org/) -- An in-depth Python tutorial covering the basics and data science related packages

+        1. [Problem Solving with Algorithms and Data Structures using Python](https://interactivepython.org/runestone/static/pythonds/index.html#) -- Algorithms are recipes for solving problems

+        1. [Python Challenge](http://www.pythonchallenge.com/) -- A gamified Python Tutorial

+        1. [iPython Tutorial](https://www.learnpython.org/) -- iPython based introductory tutorial

+        1. [Solr](https://www.sololearn.com/Course/Python/) -- A beginning to intermediate Python tutorial available online and with mobile app

+        1. [Repl.it](https://repl.it/) -- An online development environment for Python and other languages

+    1. **Submit:**
+        1. Run all koans using the `run.sh` script for macOS or Linux systems, or `run.bat` script for Windows systems.

-    1. Use the run script to show which of the koans you have working.
-Take a screen shot of your the results and submit it to dropbox by midnight Sunday.
+        1. Take a screen shot of your results and submit it to dropbox by midnight Sunday.
+        1. Directions for how to take a screenshot can be found here for [macOS](https://www.wikihow.com/Take-a-Screenshot-on-a-Mac), [Linux](https://www.wikihow.com/Take-a-Screenshot-in-Linux) and [Windows](https://www.wikihow.com/Take-a-Screenshot-in-Microsoft-Windows).